Macy's to drop from S&P 500 to small-cap index

 “Macy’s has a market capitalization more representative of the small-cap market space,” S&P said, adding that the company would become part of the S&P small-cap 600 index, effective April 6.

-The pandemic has forced U.S. brick-and-mortar retailers, including Macy’s Inc and Gap Inc, to shut stores, furlough employees, withdraw forecasts and suspend dividends.
+The pandemic has forced U.S. brick-and-mortar retailers, including Macy’s Inc (M.N) and Gap Inc (GPS.N), to shut stores, furlough employees, withdraw forecasts and suspend dividends.

-Macy’s will be replaced in the S&P 500 by air conditioning company Carrier Global Corp.
+Macy’s will be replaced in the S&P 500 by air conditioning company Carrier Global Corp CARR_w.N.

-Carrier was spun out last month by United Technologies in a bid to shed assets to complete its merger with Raytheon Co .
+Carrier was spun out last month by United Technologies in a bid to shed assets to complete its merger with Raytheon Co (RTN.N).

 That deal is expected to close on April 3.

-Raytheon will be replaced in the S&P 500 by United Technologies’ elevator unit Otis Worldwide Corp, according to a statement from the S&P Dow Jones Indices.
-(Reporting by Shariq Khan in Bengaluru; Editing by Sriraj Kalluvila and Aditya Soni)
+Raytheon will be replaced in the S&P 500 by United Technologies’ elevator unit Otis Worldwide Corp OTIS_w.N, according to a statement from the S&P Dow Jones Indices.

+Reporting by Shariq Khan in Bengaluru; Editing by Sriraj Kalluvila and Aditya Soni